• Skip to main content

 7. Eat Healthy Fats

-While bad fats can contribute to the bloat and other digestive symptoms, the good ones can keep your gut healthy while traveling.
+While bad fats can contribute to the bloat and other digestive symptoms, good fats can keep your gut healthy while traveling.

 These healthy fats can act as lubricants for the intestines, making it faster for the stool to get out of the colon.
 They can also curb hunger, so you’re less likely to end up eating or binging on unfamiliar food.